xxao/linque/README.md

 - [sort_desc](#sort_desc): Produces new sequence by sorting elements in ascending order by using default comparer.
 - [sort_by](#sort_bykey): Produces new sequence by sorting elements in ascending order by using selected item's key.
 - [sort_by_desc](#sort_by_desckey): Produces new sequence by sorting elements in ascending order by using selected item's key.

-### Quantifier Operations

-- [all](#allcondition): Determines whether all items satisfy given condition.
-- [any](#anycondition): Determines whether a sequence contains any item or whether any item satisfies given condition.
-- [contains](#containsitem): Determines whether a sequence contains specified item by using default comparer.

 ### Filtering Operations